 The first scenario is typical if a tenancy is for a married or co-habiting couple, where the husband and wife are both named on the same AST and responsibility is shared.
 If the husband normally pays the rent and defaults on this, then his partner is legally responsible.

-To achieve this, set up the tenancy with the first tenant (often referred to as the primary or lead tenant), and then add additional tenants via the Tenancy > Full Details menu.
+To achieve this, set up the tenancy with the first tenant (often referred to as the primary or lead tenant), and then add the second tenant and additional tenants via the Tenancy > Full Details menu.
 On this details page select Options > Set Tenants and then choose additional tenants to associated with this tenancy.

 In ShowHouse, all transactions are performed with the lead tenant, i.e. rent receipts can only be received from the lead or primary tenant.